hpc/charliecloud/doc/faq.rst

   * :code:`-q` suppresses normal logging.

-  * :code:`-qq` also suppresses warnings and subprocess stdout.
+  * :code:`-qq` also suppresses stdout for the program and its subprocesses, and warnings from the program.

   * :code:`-qqq` also suppresses subprocess stderr.
 (This means subprocesses are completely silenced no matter what goes wrong!)